guardian/dotcom-rendering/dotcom-rendering/README.md

 [Read about testing tools and testing strategy](docs/testing.md).

-### Snyk Code Scanning
+### Vulnerabilities

-There's a Github action set up on the repository to scan for vulnerabilities.
-This is set to "continue on error" and so will show a green tick regardless.
-In order to check the vulnerabilities we can use the Github code scanning feature in the security tab and this will list all vulnerabilities for a given branch etc. You should use this if adding/removing/updating packages to see if there are any vulnerabilities.
+To check for vulnerabilities, use the Github code scanning feature in the security tab.
+This will list all vulnerabilities for a given branch etc. You should use this if adding/removing/updating packages to see if there are any vulnerabilities.

 ## IDE setup